Mireuksaji Stone Pagoda: Restoration

 In 1915, it was repaired with cement to prevent the collapse of the tower during Japanese colonial period.
 However, in April 1994, the government decided to repair the damaged part because it was not beautiful and there was a risk of collapse.

-Jeollabuk-do completed the basic process from 1998 to 2000, with the preparation for the repair of the Mireuksaji stone pagoda.
+North Jeolla Province completed the basic process from 1998 to 2000, with the preparation for the repair of the Mireuksaji stone pagoda.
 Since October 2001, the National Institute of Cultural Properties has begun full-scale maintenance.

 The repair work for Mireuksaji stone pagoda was planned to be completed in 2007, but due to the fact that it is the largest stone pagoda in East Asia and it is a national treasure, the schedule was delayed and delayed until 2017.

 The Cultural Heritage Administration will restore the first and second floors completely symmetrically, and restructure the third and sixth floors before the dismantling.
 Members of local governments and some experts argue that the tower must be fully symmetrically restored to the fifth floor to prevent its retention and collapse.

 The restoration was completed in June 2018.